Why is taking the Fundamentals of Engineering Exam important?

 When is the best time to take the exam?

 The ideal time to take the FE Exam is when you are finishing up your undergraduate engineering education.
-To see the reasons why taking the exam while you’re still in school is the smart thing to do, please click here.
+To see the reasons why taking the exam while you’re still in school is the smart thing to do, see our article Take the FE Exam When You Are Still in School.

 If I passed the FE exam in another state, do I have to take it again in my new state?